Maulorian/-Maulorian.github.io/index.md

 ## Project 4 : Creating a multiplayer Flappy Bird in the Browser

-I am a competitive gamer, and in a competitive game, players are synchronized across machines to a game state that occurs on a centralized server.
+I am a competitive gamer and usually competitive game happen in a multiplayer scenario where players are synchronized across machines to a game state that occurs on a centralized server.

 Because I like challenges so much, I had to learn how such a system works.
 As it turns out, Game Networking is a very hard engineering problems.
 For the game I choosed to try to make a multiplayer clone of the famous game Flappy Bird, I called it Flappy Piggy.